denis-torre/gds-jc-demo/README.md

 NOTE: make sure you are in the correct directory (e.g. `/sc/arion/work/YOUR_USERNAME/gds-jc-demo/rnaseq-pipeline`)

 4. Explore the results in the `rnaseq-pipeline/data` directory.
-VS Code can display images and PDF files directly from within the interface, with no need to copy them to your local machine. ([vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf) extension is required for viewing PDFs).
+VS Code can display images and PDF files directly from within the interface, with no need to copy them to your local machine ([vscode-pdf](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf) extension is required for viewing PDFs).

 ![image](images/volcano-plot.png)